Go to GAT Labs for Enterprise solutions here

 Unaware of this risk, edtech users can easily take the bait, and recovering from the attack sometimes costs millions of dollars.

 To defend your school’s digital environment, you need in-depth prevention measures.
-Here, we unveil the essential layers of ransomware protection for admins and any school domain user.

 Why Do Schools Suffer from Ransomware Attacks?